CraftyDigit/wp-easy-books-catalog/README.md

-# easy-books-catalog
+# wp-easy-books-catalog
 Small WP plugin for cataloguing books

-Справка по использованию:
-- После установки плагина в меню появится пункт "Книги", где можно будет добавлять/удалять/редактировать книги.
-- Страница архива книг автоматически заменяется на кастомную.
+## FAQ:
+- The "EBC" menu item will appear after plugin activation.
+All catalogue management is available there.
+- Custom archive page.
+- The "ebc_list" shortcode is avalaible.
+It can be used to show the list of books.
-- Шорткод для вывода списка книг [ebc_list ids="1,2,3"], где "1,2,3" - ID книг через запятую.
+> [ebc_list ids="1,2,3"], where "1,2,3" - book post IDs.

-Справка по разработке:
+## Development notes:
-- Использовал webpack.
+- Webpack.
-- Есть 2 арианта сборки - "dev" и "prod" (npm run dev / npm run prod). В "dev" подключаются "source maps" для "js" и "scss/css" файлов. В "prod" стили и скрипты минифицируются.
+- dev/prod modes (npm run dev / npm run prod).
+In "dev" mode source maps for js/scss/css files are available.
+In "prod" mode js/scss/css files are minified.
-- В проекте включена поддержка bootstrap, sass, jquery, babel.
+- Bootstrap, sass, jquery, babel support enabled.